-Important events like a login failure or a firmware update are logged to a selection of logging destinations.
+Important events like a login failure or a firmware update are logged to a selection of logging destinations (see Figure 6-33).
 Each of those events belongs to an event group, which can be activated separately.

 The common way to log events is to use the internal log list of the KVM IP Console Module.
 To show the log list, click on "Event Log" on the "Maintenance" page.
-In the Event Log Settings user can choose how many log entries are shown on each page.
-Furthermore, user can also clear the log file here.
+In the Event Log Settings you can choose how many log entries are shown on each page.
+Furthermore, you can clear the log file here.